Copyright status of The Wonderful Wizard of Oz and related works in the United States: John R. Neill

 John R. Neill's three canonical Oz books—The Wonder City of Oz, The Scalawagons of Oz, and Lucky Bucky in Oz—were published between 1940 and 1942.
 Neill's heirs renewed the copyrights, so these books will not enter the public domain until 2036 through 2038, pursuant to the 95-year term.
 A fourth Oz book by Neill—The Runaway in Oz—was written by Neill in 1943.
 It was published posthumously in 1995.
 It was edited, expanded and illustrated by Eric Shanower, so The Runaway in Oz will enter the public domain 70 years after the death of the last surviving author.
 Since Eric Shanower is still alive, The Runaway in Oz will remain copyrighted until at least 2094.

 Jack Snow

 Snow published two canonical Oz books: The Magical Mimics in Oz in 1946, and The Shaggy Man of Oz in 1949.
 The copyright was never renewed on either of these, so they entered the public domain in 1974 and 1977, respectively.
-They are the last two Oz books that entered the public domain.